-The following adjustments must be made when the system is running with the cabinet door open.
+WARNING!
+The following adjustments must be made when the

+system is running with the cabinet door open.

-- Wait at least 5 minutes after the supply of power to the system has been interrupted by the mains switch before you touch the components on the inside of the cabinet. - Do not touch any electrical components while the system is carrying current. - Before making the following adjustments, ensure that the high voltage section is deactivated.
+- Wait at least 5 minutes after the supply of power to the plant has been interrupted by the mains switch before you touch the components on the inside of the cabinet. - Do not touch any electrical components while the system is carrying current. - Before making the following adjustments, ensure that the high voltage section is deactivated.
 This is the case if the system is working in "Start without ozone generation" operating mode with an ozone setting of 0 %.

 The cooling water flow rate can be adjusted using the angle valve (1-24) in the system cabinet adjacent to the cooling water inlet connection on the system.
-The value is displayed on the flow meter (1-9) in the system cabinet.
-The nominal cooling water flow rate is given in Chapter 14 "Technical Data".
+The value will be displayed on the flow meter (1-9) in the system cabinet.
+The nominal cooling water flow rate is given in Chapter 14 "Technical Data"

-A cooling water flow rate below the nominal flow rate results in lower ozone emissions from the system and overheating of the ozone generator.
+A cooling water flow rate below the nominal flow rate results in lower ozone emissions from the system and a higher cooling water temperature at the outlet of the ozone generator.